Georgia Air Guardsman’s story of COVID relief efforts & CSAR motto that motivates him

-U.S. Air Force Staff Sgt.
-Scott Shalek, an E-8C Joint STARS aircraft aerospace propulsion mechanic with the 116th Maintenance Squadron, Georgia Air National Guard, sanitizes a long-term care facility in Macon, Georgia, May 8, 2020.
-Georgia National Guard infection control teams supported COVID-19 relief efforts throughout Georgia.
-(U.S. Air National Guard courtesy photo)
+I am Staff Sgt.
+Scott Shalek, an E-8C Joint Surveillance Target Attack Radar System aircraft aerospace propulsion mechanic with the 116th Maintenance Squadron, Georgia Air National Guard.
+I enlisted in the Georgia Air National Guard in October 2019 after 11 years in the Regular Air Force.

+I was an active-duty aircraft mechanic, working on HH-60G Pavehawk helicopters, supporting combat search and rescue (CSAR).
+The motto behind CSAR is, “These things we do… that others may live.”
+It carries a tremendous amount of weight within the rescue community — that every action we do influences people’s lives when they need help the most.

+That same mindset really carries over to what we are doing at these long-term care facilities.
+Being able to help protect the staff and residents of the facilities means we are potentially saving lives.
+It has made me proud to be part of the Air National Guard in this unique time.

 |Date Taken: